 The growth of monthly active streamers closely resembles the growth of the number of active users on the platform.
 In 2020, the number of monthly active streamers jumped from 3.9 million to 9.2 million — nearly a 135% increase.

 9. Twitch’s Daily Active Users Spend an Average Of 95 Minutes on the Platform Watching Live Gaming Daily

 More recent numbers suggest that Twitch’s users spend a little over an hour and a half consuming video content each day.
 The average 95 minutes a day that Twitch daily active users spend watching live gaming contributes to the highly interactive network of gamers and spectators.

 Twitch’s users are super engaged and spend a lot of time on Twitch, with almost half of them spending 20 hours or more on the platform every week.
 According to Nielsen, the average American watches 4.3 hours of television per week, meaning that among its most dedicated users, Twitch nearly surpasses time spent watching TV.

-Twitch’s core demographic is largely male, primarily under the age of 50.
-With 81.5% male and 55% ages 18-34, Twitch’s predominantly Millennial male audience makes the platform an enticing advertising avenue.
-Because Twitch’s users are so engaged and spend so much time on the platform, there’s a massive opportunity for advertisers looking to communicate with Millennial males, specifically.
+Twitch’s core demographic is largely male under the age of 35, while this majority has been shrinking over time.
+Twitch’s predominantly gen-z audience makes the platform an enticing advertising avenue.
+Since Twitch’s users are so engaged and a considerable amount of time on the platform, there’s a massive opportunity for advertisers looking to communicate with such a young audience.